 Rum tasting at Damoiseau distillery

-There’s more to see during the cane harvest from February to June, but you can wander around the estate any time of year and see its historic machinery, including the windmill which was originally used to crush the sugar cane.
+There’s more to see during the cane harvest from February to June, but you can wander around the estate any time of year and see its historic machinery, including the windmill originally used to crush the sugar cane.
 You can also try and buy their rum, ranging from white to dark golden rum aged in oak barrels, as well as rum punches.

 But all that rain makes it incredibly lush and green, with thick jungle, giant ferns, waterfalls and plenty of bird and animal life.
 It’s the place to come if you love hiking, with hundreds of miles of paths.
 And the coast has great diving and a mix of gold and black sand beaches.